vincss/mcsleepingserverstarter/README.md

 ## ✅ Compatible versions

-- Minecraft Java: up to 1.19.4 [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol)
+- Minecraft Java: up to 1.20.1 [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol)
-    -   Not compatible with 1.20.x
 - Bedrock: Waiting for third party compatibility ( you can use the web-gui as a workarround ) [JSPrismarine](https://github.com/JSPrismarine/JSPrismarine)

 ## 🧰 Features